The Québec maritime Blog

 Percé Rock is the most well-known symbol of the Gaspé Peninsula, and it’s just as impressive in winter!
 To get there, take the local Percé trail via Trans-Québec trail #5.

 Local snowmobilers recommend taking trail #597, which intersects with Trans-Québec trail #5 at the level of the Mercier River.
 This trail runs along part of the Réserve faunique des Chic-Chocs and cuts across the Gaspé Peninsula all the way to Chandler.
 A section of the Bailey Bridge trail called Piston Alley is well known and very popular with snowmobilers.
 I’ll let you guess why!

 Want to see for yourself how tall Gaspésie’s wind turbines are?
 Trail #597 takes you right by these structures at the Murdochville wind farm.
 It’s hard not to be impressed!
 From what I’ve heard, this is one of the only places where you can snowmobile that close to wind turbines!

 If you’ve already experienced the Bas-Saint-Laurent – Gaspésie Snowmobile Tour or just want to see it from a different angle, snowmobilers in the area suggest starting on the south side of the peninsula and going around counter-clockwise.
 The views are different but just as beautiful, and traffic is also lighter in this direction.

 Visit our Snowmobiling section to start planning your trip!

 Have you ever snowmobiled in Gaspésie?
 Have I missed other notable sights?
-Please let me know!
+Please let me know in the comments below!

-Thank you to Steve Gaudreau, and Gary Pruitt from BonVoyage Snow Adventures for their great recommandations!
+Thank you to Steve Gaudreau and to Gary Pruitt from BonVoyage Snow Adventures for their great recommendations!